JackBilbo/lxn-discus/README.md

   - the active "leg" of the task is displayed in black/yellow stripes leading from the last waypoiont to the current one.
   - Semi circles indicate the start and finish lines of the task, where the task timer will start and stop automatically.
   - Small pink circles mark the turnpoints of the task.
 Entering the circle around the current waypoint will trigger the "waypoint ok" message and automatically switch to the next wp.
 But take a good look on the task page, if there are "Min/Max" values for the waypoint for altitude restrictions (usually for start and/or finish waypoints)
-  - when flying towards a waypoint larger yellow circles will indicate certain distances from the waypoint to give a better orientation.

 To make all this soaring task magic work, the flightplan needs to provide more information than usually present in MSFS generated flightplans.
 Easiest way to achieve that is to use B21's task planner to plan your flights: https://xp-soaring.github.io/tasks/b21_task_planner/index.html